What Is an LPN/LVN?

 - Supervise nursing aides and assistants

-- Take blood pressure and conduct other basic care treatments
+- Take blood pressure and conduct other essential care treatments

 - Set up, clean, and use catheters, oxygen suppliers, and other equipment

 Who Do LPN/LVNs Report To?

 An LPN/LVN is not an independent practitioner; they practice under the direction of a physician or Registered Nurse (RN).
 Each state has a designated Licensed Practical/Vocational Nursing Board that determines the scope of the Practical/Vocational Nursing Practice Act.
-While the LPN/LVN practices under their own license, they are still, by law, practicing under the direction of the RN, and therefore the Registered Nurse is accountable for the care delivered by the LPN/LVN regardless of whether or not the RN is in a formal supervisory position.
+While the LPN/LVN practices under their license, they are still, by law, practicing under the direction of the RN.
+Therefore, the Registered Nurse is accountable for the care delivered by the LPN/LVN regardless of whether or not the RN is in a formal supervisory position.

-Through the Nurse Practice Act, each state's Board of Nursing allows RNs to delegate tasks and to oversee assistive staff such as LPN/LVNs.
-RNs are also authorized to assess the competency of staff to ensure the tasks that are delegated will be performed in a manner that is safe for the patient.
-If an RN determines or suspects a subordinate is incompetent in an assigned task, it is the obligation and expectation that the RN will intervene and assume the responsibility of the task until other care arrangements can be made.
+Through the Nurse Practice Act, each state's Board of Nursing allows RNs to delegate tasks and oversee assistive staff such as LPNs/LVNs.
+RNs are also authorized to assess staff competency to ensure the jobs that are charged will be performed safely for the patient.
+Suppose an RN determines or suspects a subordinate is incompetent in an assigned task.
+In that case, it is the obligation and expectation that the RN will intervene and assume the responsibility for the task until other care arrangements can be made.

-The RN is also responsible to listen to and provide assistance to problem-solve concerns brought forward by the LPN/LVN.
-For example, if an LPN/LVN brings forward a question about a physician's order, the RN must properly problem-solve and clarify the order with the LPN/LVN or risk being held liable if a medical error occurs.
+The RN is also responsible for listening to and assisting in problem-solving concerns brought forward by the LPN/LVN.
+For example, suppose an LPN/LVN raises a question about a physician's order.
+In that case, the RN must properly problem-solve and clarify the order with the LPN/LVN or risk being held liable if a medical error occurs.